mbloch/mapshaper/docs/development/raster-implementation.md

 - `grid`: canonical editable working samples for the layer.
 These are the current truth for clipping and future raster operations.
+- `grid.coverage`: optional mask used by projected rasters to distinguish covered pixels from nodata fill pixels.
+This is separate from pixel color.
+- `interpretation`: semantic raster type, currently `image` or `categorical`.
+  Import defaults to `image`; `-i raster-type=categorical` marks class/code rasters so later reprojection defaults to nearest-neighbor resampling.
+- `view.recipe`: display/export rendering recipe, including band selection and
+  scaling options.
-- `view.preview`: derived RGBA display pixels used by GUI rendering and SVG export.
-Preview pixels can be regenerated from `grid.samples`.
+- `view.preview`: derived RGBA display pixels used by GUI rendering.
+Preview pixels are cache data and can be regenerated from `grid.samples`.
 - `derivation`: provenance describing how the layer was derived from source bands.
 - `sourceId`: a link to shared source/provenance metadata in